Tuesday, 23 September 2014

 Contingent Liabilities

-For accounting purpose, only current liabilities and long-term liabilities are considered in the Balance sheets.
-Contingent liabilities are merely mentioned in the notes as a supplementary to the Balance Sheet for the information of Board of Directors and Share-Holders.
+Contingent liabilities are merely mentioned in the notes as a supplement to the Balance Sheet for the information of the Board of Directors and Shareholders.

 No comments: